City Centre (Miskolc)

-Miskolc City Centre is basically the historical part of the city of Miskolc, Hungary.
-Most of the other parts of the city were either independent towns and villages previously, or they were built later.
+Miskolc City Centre is the historical centre of Miskolc, Hungary.
+Most other areas of the city were independent towns or villages beforehand, or were subsequently built afterwards.

-Many of the characteristic buildings of Miskolc can be found in the city centre, although the most famous ones, like the castle of Diósgyőr or the Cave Bath of Lillafüred are outside of it.
+Many of the characteristic buildings of Miskolc can be found in the city centre, although the most famous ones, such as the castle of Diósgyőr or the Cave Bath of Lillafüred are outside of it.

 Széchenyi street

-The most significant street of the city is the István Széchenyi street, which is a continuation of the Bajcsy-Zsilinszky street leading to Tiszai station.
-Széchenyi street runs through the Downtown and through most of the city from east to west.
+The István Széchenyi street is recognised as the most significant street within the area, a continuation of the Bajcsy-Zsilinszky street leading to Tiszai station.
+Széchenyi street runs via downton Miskolc and through most of the city from east to west.
 The part of the street between the Szinvapark shopping mall and City Hall Square was pedestrianized in the early 1980s, except for the Miskolc trams.
 This part is colloquially called "Main street".
 Most of the houses on both sides are from the late 19th century, built after the Great Flood, which destroyed most of the downtown.

-Some regard Hungary Széchenyi street as the longest main street in Europe—but this is inaccurate, since Széchenyi street itself is only about 1 km long, and even in Miskolc several streets are many times longer.
+Some regard Hungary Széchenyi street as the longest main street in Europe—but this is inaccurate, since Széchenyi street itself is only about 1 km long, and even in Miskolc numerous streets are much longer.
 It is, however, one of nine streets that, as straight continuations of each other, form the longest (about 12 km) street of the city.
 These are (East to West): Bajcsy-Zsilinszky street – Széchenyi street – Hunyadi street – Tizeshonvéd street – Győri kapu – Andrássy street – General Ernő Kiss street – Árpád street – Hegyalja street.
 This long street runs nearly the length of the city, including the city centre and historical Diósgyőr, and is crossed by over 100 minor streets, but in common speech only Széchenyi street is called main street.

 Significant buildings of the street include: